Thanawas-Sirilertsathit/final_project/Proposal.md

 2. upload to project table
 3. change student to leader

-- evaluate project by rating score for other project that in prototype status [project table]

-1. give score rating
-2. save score rating to project table

 - log out

 Student members

-- look and modify project proposal or report [project table]
+- look and check status of project [project table]

-1. edit your project proposal or report

-- check project status [project table status]

-1. just return status of your project
+1. check status and check your project

-- evaluate other project by rating score for other project that in prototype status [project table]

-1. give score rating
-2. save score rating to project table

 - log out